MrSchyzo/about-me/content/content/jobs/trade-republic.md

 In general our team's scope is anything that has to relate to exploring and discovering instruments.
 Depending on the company needs, I also happen to join other teams to help with their projects' development.

+This is my first experience in an international English-speaking company and it is where my knowledge of cloud-native development grew further.
+I've also had opportunities to transition into a T-shaped engineer able to tackle problems with a bit more breadth, not only focusing on coding, but also actively contributing to make choices in the architecture while shipping medium-sized features.
+Also, here is where I made use of GH Actions for the first time.

 ## Role & Responsibilities

 As a mid-level engineer, my responsibilities mainly revolve around being an owner of the teams' project and having an impact